-This idea was brainstormed by a 20+ year-old fourth-generation member of a nationally known publishing company.
-"We spend a lot of time and effort educating and involving employees' kids during Take Your Son or Daughter to Work Day.
+This idea was brainstormed by a 20-year-old, fourth-generation member of a nationally known publishing company.
+"We spend a lot of time and effort educating and involving employees' kids during Take Our Daughters and Sons to Work Day.
 Why not make the same effort for our family shareholders, especially in the next generation?"